What is HTTPS?

 Having an SSL certificate installed on your site not only ensures user data is secure, but it also has other security and privacy benefits, such as authentication of websites and server communication, and avoiding damage by third parties.

 What are your options?

 Not all SSL Certificates are created equal.
 There are different kinds that offer different levels of security.
 If you accept credit cards on your site or have forms that collect information, you will require a higher level of security than if you don’t.

-Keep in mind, as internet security is becoming very important, consumers are constantly being educated so they learn to recognize when to trust a site.
+Keep in mind, as internet security is becoming increasingly important, consumers are constantly being educated so they learn to recognize when to trust a site.
 With that being said, they will be checking to make sure every site they use is safe, including yours.